Sahil-Singh2002/Analtical-and-Computational-Foundation-Courswork-3/README.md

 The Chudnovsky algorithm is known for its rapid convergence and has been used to compute $π$ to billions (and even trillions) of decimal places.
 It is widely employed in high-precision computations and is one of the most efficient algorithms for calculating $π$.

 To implement the Chudnovsky algorithm, you can use a loop or recursion to iterate through the terms of the series and sum them up.
-Keep in mind that the convergence of the algorithm improves as more terms are added to the sum.
+Keep in mind that the algorithm's convergence improves as more terms are added to the sum.
 Additionally, efficient arithmetic operations are required to handle the large factorials and powers involved in the computation.

 ## Conclusion

-Both algoritms are designed tp help compute a strong numerical approximation of $π$.
-With chudnovsky method deminstrating a rapid convergence to the solution $π$.
-In our code we demand a minimum of 1,000 digits precision.
+Both algorithms are designed to help compute a strong numerical approximation of $π$.
+The Chudnovsky method demonstrates a rapid convergence to the solution $π$.
+In our code, we demand a minimum of 1,000-digit precision.